We provide the information on this website for free. Please take out a membership with TSA so we can continue to do so.

 Growing Subependymal giant cell astrocytomas (SEGAs) require treatment.
 The main treatment options are:

-- mTOR inhibitor medicines, which are considered when there are no symptoms or signs of blockage of the fluid inside the ventricles of the brain.
+• mTOR inhibitor medicines, which are considered when there are no symptoms or signs of hydrocephalus (blockage of the fluid inside the ventricles of the brain).

-- Often mTOR inhibitor is used prior to the surgery to reduce the size of the SEGA to ease the surgery.
+• mTOR inhibitor can be used prior to the surgery to reduce the size of the SEGA to ease the surgery.

 Because SEGAs are a benign tumour, radiation should never be used to treat this type of brain tumour.